Subscribe by Email!

 If you like the tone and content of The Real Costa Rica web site and BLOG, and you want to make intelligent decisions on this life changing move, then you may find spending personal time with me to be beneficial.

-However, if all you want is to pay to see dozens of homes or spend 2-3 days hearing how perfect is Costa Rica, then you probably will not much enjoy my tour.
+However, if all you want is to pay to see some homes or spend 2-3 days hearing how perfect is Costa Rica, then you probably will not much enjoy my tour.
 My tour is like my web site.
 I tell you exactly what you need to know, not just what you want to hear.

 Things to consider: